-Vikram Lander: Bollywood Celebrities Express Support To India's Space Mission
+Vikram Lander: Karan Johar To Taapsee Pannu - Bollywood Celebs Express Support To ISRO

 In what came as huge news for the country, ISRO lost communication with Moon lander 'Vikram' on Saturday.
 It can be said that years of hard work of the scientists at ISTRAC came to zilch after ISRO lost communication with 'Vikram'.